 Also, why should the apologies and transformations be restricted to queer communities?
 The expansiveness demonstrated by the Supreme Court while reading down Section 377 is needed to address many more injustices, inequalities, oppressions and privileges.
 A corner of my mind still wonders how people around me would've reacted if I were lesbian, bisexual, transgender, someone with a disability far more stigmatized than poor vision, or a combination of any of these or more ‘imperfections’.

 As I sign off, listen to two audio bites from participants at a queer celebratory march ‘Down with Facism, High on Love’ organized in Kolkata on September 16, 2018.
 In the first recording, social researcher Sarbendra Saha comments on the time lost in Section 377 finally being shown its place, and in the second advocate Aniruddha Deb Majumdar speaks about the boost that the verdict will give to the demand for larger civil rights equality.

-A small note of regret – for various reasons the fourth and concluding part of the ‘Queer Kolkata Oral History Project’ interview with Rudra Kishore Mandal and B. Kumar (Qatha: On the Uses of ‘Sil-batta’ to Make You Straight & More Queer Tales) is being postponed to the next month’s issue (October 2018).
+A small note of regret – for various reasons the fourth and concluding part of the ‘Queer Kolkata Oral History Project’ interview with Rudra Kishore Mandal and B. Kumar (Qatha: On the Uses of ‘Sil-batta’ to Make You Straight & More Queer Tales) is being postponed to the November 2018 issue - Editor.

 About the main photo: A Remington portable typewriter gifted to the author on his birthday by his father in 1991.
 This writing tool was complicit in protesting Section 377 before handing over the baton entirely to personal computers by 1997.
 Photo credit: Pawan Dhall.
 Other photos courtesy Rafiquel Haque Dowjah